SocketDev/wormhole-crypto/README.md

-Returns a `Promise` that resolves to a object containing `ranges`, which is an array of objects containing `offset` and `length` integers specifying the encrypted byte ranges that are needed to decrypt the client's specified range, and an `decrypt` function.
+Returns a `Promise` that resolves to a object containing `ranges`, which is an array of objects containing `offset` and `length` integers specifying the encrypted byte ranges that are needed to decrypt the client's specified range, and a `decrypt` function.

 Once the client has gathered a stream for each byte range in `ranges`, the client should call `decrypt(streams)`, where `streams` is an array of `ReadableStream` objects,